apiel/zicBox/NOTE.md

 ## Pixel TODO

+- TODO getData and data, instead to use enum, use struct array

+- TODO should we merge sequencer and serializeTrack?

 - TODO clip scrollbar
 - TODO toggle clip should play next, instead of right away.
 If it is already selected to play next, a second clip would trigger it to play right away.